• Skip to primary navigation

 Not much is better than eating all the delicious food on Easter!
 I am so excited to give you A fun Easter Brunch Idea that will turn your family get together into a festive one!
 These Hash Brown Fritter Easter Eggs are a delicious side to compliment all of your other amazing dishes!

-Spray your egg shaped cookie cutter well with cooking spray.
 Set it on top of your spatula.
-Spoon some of the fritter batter into the cutter, press it down into a ¼ inch thick layer.
+Spoon some of the fritter batter into the cutter, and press it down into a ¼ inch thick layer.
 The amount you use will depend on the size of your cutter.
 I used about 2 tablespoons for mine.

 Not much is better than eating all the delicious food on Easter!
 I am so excited to give you A fun Easter Brunch Idea that will turn your family get together into a festive one!
 These Hash Brown Fritter Easter Eggs are a delicious side to compliment all of your other amazing dishes!

-Pick up your spatula, bring it to the pan, use tongs to slide the cookie cutter and batter into the hot oil.
+Pick up your spatula, bring it to the pan, and use tongs to slide the cookie cutter and batter into the hot oil.
 Be careful you don't touch the oil.

 After the fritter begins to brown on the bottom, lift the cookie cutter off using tongs.
-You may need to press around the edges with spoon or knife to get it to lift off.
+You may need to press around the edges with a spoon or knife to get it to lift off.
 Sometimes they stick.

 When the bottoms are nicely browned, flip them over.
 Fry until cooked through and golden brown.